 Marguerite Mary Mazier of Ste Rose du Lac, Manitoba passed away on Thursday, April 19, 2018 at the age of 94 years.

-A Funeral Service will be held for Marguerite on Tuesday, May 15, 2018 at 1:00 pm from the Ste.
+A Funeral Service was held for Marguerite on Tuesday, May 15, 2018 at 1:00 pm from the Ste.
 Rose Community Centre in Ste.
 Rose du Lac with Fr.
 Armand Le Gal OMI officiating.

 Should friends so desire, donations in memory of Marguerite may be made to Dr. Gendreau Personal Care Home .